 Hospitality and tourism are pillars of Rwanda’s development.
 Though Culinary Arts education is new at ETSK in 2017, there are already students taking advantage of our coursework, as well as a modern industrial kitchen donated to the bordering Youth Village by Italian benefactors.

 Organized sports and athletics are important education activities, building character, teamwork, and cooperation.
-The school provides excellent sports facilities with daily sport schedules for the following: football (soccer), volleyball, basketball, and handball.
-Your charitable donations will help improve athletic facilities.
+The school provides excellent sports facilities with daily sports schedules for the following: football (soccer), volleyball, basketball, and handball.
+We have competitive men’s teams in both soccer and basketball, and a special Zumba exercise class for the growing number of women at ETSK (now about 1/3 of our student body).

 Education Goal: 100% placement in jobs or university